whimax07/PictureMaker/README.md

  - Hard coded image generasion from the main funtion.
  - Operations:
    - Drop saturation in a ray (long and thin trapezium) of an already drawn colour square image.
    - Fill a square with randomly generated square tiles.
 There are multiple ways to determine the colour of the squares.
+   - Add a cascading shape that follows a basic physics simulation.

 #### Things that could be added:
  - Add a "smugging" effect.